 - any furnishings provided by the landlord under the tenancy are capable of being used safely for the purpose for which they are designed.

 Gas & Electricity

-- The plugs don't get hot when switched on.
+- Any fixtures, fittings and appliances provided by the landlord under the tenancy are in a reasonable state of repair and in proper working order.
+The plugs don't get hot when switched on.
 Check there are plenty of sockets.

 - The wiring doesn't look old, there aren't any frayed cables.